Buddhimah/Expectation-Maximization/README.md

 * No extra Toolbox is required
 * clone the repository,
 * In Matlab, set the `code` folder as the current path and run the `test_em.m` file.

+### How do I get set up?
+The 1D version###
+* The algorithm is coded in MATLAB
+* No extra Toolbox is required
+* clone the repository,
+* In Matlab, set the `code` folder as the current path and run the `test_em.m` file.
+* Then Run get_cluster_ans giving nessasarry parameters
+* data_set - the data which you want to find in which cluster
+* Clustered_Data - Data_f variable created from running test_em.m